prestaconcept/PrestaSitemapBundle/Resources/doc/2-configuration.md

 ## Changing the defaults

-You may want to change the `UrlConcrete` default values :
+You may want to change the `UrlConcrete` default values:

 ```yaml
 # config/packages/presta_sitemap.yaml